opendr-eu/opendr/docs/reference/object-detection-2d-nms-seq2seq_nms.md

 ### Class Seq2SeqNMSLearner
 Bases: `engine.learners.Learner`

-It can be used to perform single-class non-maximum suppression on images (inference) as well as training new seq2seq-nms models.
+It can be used to perform single-class non-maximum suppression (NMS) on images (inference) as well as training new seq2seq-nms models.
 The implementation is based on [[1]](#seq2seq_nms-1).
 The method is set-up for performing NMS on the person-detection task, using the implemention of the [SSD](/docs/reference/object-detection-2d-ssd.md) detector.
-However, the method can also be employed in any single-class detection method, that incorporates a non-maximum suppression step.
+The method can also be employed for performing single-class NMS, in any class other than human/pedestrian class.
+In that case the method needs to be re-trained from scratch.
+Finally, a pretrained-model can be employed for evaluation or inference on the same class that it was trained with, using RoIs from a different detector than the one used in the training.
+In that case, we advise to fine-tune the Seq2Seq-nms model using RoIs the detector, employed in the inference/evaluation of the method, in order to achieve the highest possible performance.

 The [Seq2SeqNMSLearner](/src/opendr/perception/object_detection_2d/nms/seq2seq_nms/seq2seq_nms_learner.py) class has the following public methods: